 How does a hybrid car work and what are the different types of HEV?

 There are several different types of hybrid cars and although all of them combine electrical and fossil-fuel power to some degree, each works in a slightly different way.
 Here's a rundown of them all.

-1) Parallel hybrid, or full hybrid: The most common type of hybrid car is known as a 'parallel hybrid' – also called a 'full hybrid'.
-This is where the car has an internal-combustion engine – likely petrol, but sometimes diesel – as well as a battery and electric motor.
-There are three possible ways of powering the car: using the engine alone, using the electric motor alone, or with the engine working in tandem with the electric motor.
+The most common type of hybrid car is a 'full hybrid', also called a ‘self-charging hybrid’ by Toyota and Lexus.
+This is where the car has an internal-combustion engine – often petrol, but sometimes diesel – as well as a battery and electric motor.
+Most non-plug-in hybrids are powered either by the engine alone, the electric motor alone, or with the engine working in tandem with the electric motor.

-The Toyota Prius is perhaps the most well known parallel hybrid.
-It was the first hybrid car to be sold in the UK and has been a sales success ever since its launch in 2000.
-The current Prius is powered by a 1.8-litre petrol engine paired with an electric motor.
-Depending on circumstances, the Prius is fully powered by the electric motor, the engine, or a combination of the two.
+The now-discontinued Toyota Prius is perhaps the most well known hybrid.
+It was the first full hybrid car to be sold in the UK and has been a sales success ever since its launch in 2000.
+The last Prius was powered by a 1.8-litre petrol engine paired with an electric motor.
+And like most hybrids, the Prius was either fully powered by the electric motor, the engine, or a combination of the two.

-The battery in the Prius is charged by the engine, meaning there's no need to plug it in to charge.
-The battery is also charged when braking, thanks to regenerative brakes that store kinetic energy and transfer it to the battery.
+The battery in full hybrids is charged by the engine, meaning you don’t have to plug it in to charge like you would an EV or plug-in hybrid.
+The battery is also charged when slowing, thanks to regenerative braking that recuperates kinetic energy and transfers it to the battery.
 The downside of this type of hybrid is that it can only travel in zero-emissions electric mode at low speeds and for very short distances.

 Hybrid car pros and cons – are HEVs worth it?